Key takeaways

 Victoza (liraglutide) is a brand-name prescription medication used to lower blood sugar levels in people with Type 2 diabetes as well as to reduce the risk of cardiovascular events such as heart attack in people with both Type 2 diabetes and cardiovascular disease.
 Although Victoza reduces blood glucose levels, it is not approved by the FDA to treat Type 1 diabetes.

 People taking Victoza will inject their dose beneath the skin (subcutaneous injection) once every day.
 Doses start at 0.6 mg per day and will rise to 1.2 to 1.8 mg daily.
 Side effects may include injection site reactions, low blood sugar (hypoglycemia), constipation, nausea, weight loss, allergic reactions, and, more seriously, gallbladder problems, pancreas problems (pancreatitis), thyroid cancer, and thyroid tumors.
-Victoza is an expensive drug with no less-expensive generic version on the market.
+A generic version of liraglutide was approved by the FDA in December 2024.

 How much does Victoza cost without insurance?

-Victoza is an expensive drug.
-Three autoinjector pens each containing 18 mg of liraglutide have a cash price of $1,346.
-At the lowest standard dose, 1.2 mg per day, that’s 45 doses at $30 per dose.
-At the highest dose, 1.8 mg per day, that’s 30 doses at $45 per dose.
-Uninsured patients, then, spend between $209 and $314 per week.
+Brand-name Victoza is an expensive drug.
+Three autoinjector pens containing 18 mg of liraglutide have a cash price of over $1,400.
+At the lowest standard dose, 1.2 mg per day, that’s 45 doses at more than $30 per dose.
+At the highest dose, 1.8 mg per day, that’s 30 doses at over $45 per dose.
 A full year of Victoza treatment could cost over $16,000 at the highest dose.

 The out-of-pocket cost of Victoza for a health insurance plan will depend on the plan’s formulary, copay cost, and deductible.
 Some insurance companies may not cover Victoza, which could leave the patient paying the full retail price.

-There are other less expensive non-insulin generic alternatives to Victoza including metformin, sulfonylureas, meglitinides, alpha-glucosidase inhibitors, and bile acid sequestrants.
+There are other less expensive classes of non-insulin diabetes medications, including metformin, sulfonylureas, meglitinides, alpha-glucosidase inhibitors, and bile acid sequestrants.
 If Victoza and other GLP-1 agonists are too expensive, it’s worth getting medical advice from a healthcare professional about the best and most affordable alternatives.

 ---|---|---|---|---|